 - Exact match—Limit search results to only records that match the search phrase.

-Sort—Provide a menu for end users to sort the list by specific fields and sequence.
+Sort—Provide a menu for users to sort the list by specific fields and sequence.
 Type a custom name for each menu option.

-Show selection—Provide the option for end users to update the list to only display the selected items.
+Show selection—Provide the option for users to update the list to only display the selected items.

-Clear selection—Provide the option for end users to clear the selection of all selected items.
+Clear selection—Provide the option for users to clear the selection of all selected items.